What’s the Difference Between a Case Manager and a Social Worker?

 Case managers focus on connecting clients with medical treatment options and long-term care providers while creating rehabilitation plans.
 Many social workers later become case managers.

-What’s a Social Worker, and How has the Role Changed in 2024?
+What’s a Social Worker, and How has the Role Changed?

 A social worker focuses on helping others in a way that benefits the community at large.
 They often strive to improve the overall condition of entire families at a time.
 Social workers do everything from facilitating family relations to providing financial aid and medical counseling.